Skip to main content

 Sponsor

-Matt Sexton, CEO and executive director of the Michigan Sheriff’s Association, said he believes crimes are increasingly unreported as response times drag on understaffed departments.
+Matt Saxton, CEO and executive director of the Michigan Sheriff’s Association, said he believes crimes are increasingly unreported as response times drag on understaffed departments.

-“The media and social media can say crime’s down or whatever,” said Sexton.
+“The media and social media can say crime’s down or whatever,” said Saxton.
 “But to individuals where there’s a concern for crime in their community, it's a real thing.”

 Ron Wiles, deputy director of the Michigan Association of Chiefs of Police, agreed, saying smaller crimes may go unreported because of the “significant calls for service with violent crime issues,”